What We Do

 The program helps place students in internships at the Waterloo Courier, Waverly Newspapers, Meredith Publishing (the nation's largest magazine publisher, headquartered in Des Moines) and print, radio and television newsrooms throughout the Midwest.
 Our students also often write and edit for the campus newspaper, the Northern Iowan, UNI's glossy fashion and culture magazine, Uprising, and have done investigative reporting for IowaWatch.org.

 Students studying journalism at UNI have won multiple Iowa College Media Association and Iowa Broadcast News Association awards for print, online, and broadcast television news.

-UNI Digital Journalism grads work for a number of news organizations in Iowa and around the country, including Radio Iowa, Iowa Public Radio, WOI-TV (Des Moines), KIMT (Mason City), KCRG (Cedar Rapids), KWWL (Waterloo), KWCH (Kansas City), WWL (New Orleans), J-14 magazine, Teen Vogue, the Iowa Falls Times-Citizen, the Waterloo Courier, the Des Moines Register, and the Washington Post.
+UNI Digital Journalism grads work for a number of news organizations in Iowa and around the country, including Axios, Radio Iowa, Iowa Public Radio, WOI-TV (Des Moines), KIMT (Mason City), KCRG (Cedar Rapids), KWWL (Waterloo), KWCH (Kansas City), WWL (New Orleans), J-14 magazine, Teen Vogue, the Iowa Falls Times-Citizen, the Waterloo Courier, the Dubuque Telegraph Herald, the Des Moines Register, and the Washington Post.

 Our History (we've been doing this for more than 125 years!)

 Journalism has been practiced at the University of Northern Iowa since 1892, at the founding of what is now the award-winning Northern Iowan newspaper.
 A journalism minor was first introduced in 1950 in the former Department of English and Speech.